-- 5.2 A site notice was displayed near the site on 23 November 2021. - 5.3 Neighbours Eleven neighbouring properties were notified and the responses received are summarised below.
-A full copy of the responses are available on the Council's website.
+- 5.2 A site notice was displayed near the site on 11th June 2021. - 5.3 Neighbours a total of ten neighbouring properties were notified and the responses received are summarised below.
+A total of seven neighbour objections have been received (where multiple responses from the same property have been counted as a single response) and one letter in support.
+Full copies of all responses are available to view on the Council's website.